Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 It is known for being able to work with many different companies.
 Traefik’s ability to automatically handle and dynamically change its settings is one of its best features.

-It does this by scanning the infrastructure for relevant information and figuring out which service answers which request from the outside.
+It does this by scanning the infrastructure for relevant information and figuring out which service answers the request from the outside.

 One of the best things about Traefik is that it works well with Kubernetes.
 This makes it a great choice for companies that use Kubernetes to handle their containerized processes.